 Other Cricut Explore Air 2 Reviews

-As you can see, there are NO negative reviews of the Cricut Explore Air 2 on that site.
+As you can see, there are NO negative Cricut Explore Air 2 reviews on that site.
 Here are highlights from some of the most descriptive reviews:

 I bought this 3 days ago and am obsessed!
 I am going to buy more supplies right now to keep going because there is literally NOTHING you can't do with this!
 It's totally worth every penny!
 The list of people who want to come over and check it out is crazy!

-I had never used a Cricut before and now that I have I can't figure out what took me so long!
-The machine functions beautifully right out of the box, the app has so many great designs and is so easy to use that I spent hours making all kinds of things, from iron ons (my favorite) to cards and banners.
+I had never used a one before and now that I have I can't figure out what took me so long!
+It functions beautifully right out of the box, the app has so many great designs and is so easy to use that I spent hours making all kinds of things, from iron ons (my favorite) to cards and banners.

-I have been impressed with the quality of the materials and the machine itself.
-I have access to a laser cutter but I would honestly prefer to use the Cricut because it is so user friendly.
+I have been impressed with the quality of the materials and the device itself.
+I have access to a laser cutter but I would honestly prefer to use this because it is so user friendly.

-That's just a sample of the reviews for Cricut Explore Air 2.
+That's just a sample of the Cricut Explore Air 2 machine reviews from one craft supply site.
 After all that, you also have my personal opinion to go on.
-Want to know if the Cricut Explore Air 2 is worth it?
-Read my conclusion below.

-While I really do wish the negatives I listed in my Cricut Explore Air 2 review would be changed, it's pretty obvious that the three things I don't love aren't deal-breakers at all.
+While I really do wish the negatives I listed would be changed, it's pretty obvious that the three things I don't love aren't deal-breakers at all.

 Want to start crafting with me?
-Buy a Cricut Explore Air 2 and show me what you're going to make!
+Buy an Explore Air 2 and show me what you're going to make!

-This Cricut Explore 2 review was written with thanks to Cricut, who sent me a machine to facilitate this post.
+This review was written with thanks to the brand, who sent me the products to facilitate this post.